One Planet, Many People: Contest Rules

 Length: Videos should not exceed 60 seconds in length, including the title screen.

 Video Equipment: Videos may be produced on any equipment available to the entrant, including cell phones, video cameras, and computers.
 Videos may be in color or black and white, with or without sound, and with or without animation.

-Dates: The contest begins on January 15, 2019.
-All entries must be submitted in digital format before April 16, 2019.
-Winners will be announced in May, 2019.
+Dates: The contest begins February 1, 2020.
+All entries must be submitted in digital format before May 16, 2020.
+Winners will be announced several weeks following the closing date.

-Winning Entries: In additional to cash prizes, winning videos may be posted on the website of Population Media Center if actor releases, lists of sources, and copyright permissions are in order.
-Winners must provide sources for their video, listing the source of any factual statements.
+Winning Entries: In addition to cash prizes, winning videos may be posted on the website of Population Media Center if actor releases, lists of sources, and copyright permissions are in order.
+Winners should be able to provide sources for factual statements made in their videos.

 Ownership of Videos and Right to Use: Entrants own all rights to their entries, but Population Media Center may reproduce, reprint, distribute, or exhibit winning videos for promotional purposes on its website, at conferences, or in publications.

 Copyrights: Videos must not use copyrighted material without permission of the copyright holder.
 Videos containing copyrighted material used without permission will not be eligible for prizes.

 General: PMC may disqualify any entry that fosters racial, religious, or sexual prejudice, promotes sexual exploitation or illegal behavior, violates these rules, or is inappropriate, in the judgment of PMC.
 Employees of Population Media Center and their children are not eligible to enter the contest.
 If the operation, security, or administration of this contest is compromised for any reason, including plagiarism, PMC may, at its discretion, suspend or terminate the contest without recourse.

 Acceptance of Rules: By entering the contest, entrants give their full and unconditional agreement to these Rules.
 The decisions of PMC about the contest and the interpretation of these Rules shall be final and binding.